-Each presentation is tailored to the needs and wishes of the individual school.
-My planning takes into account the size and age group of the audience, requests to support ongoing curriculum, and ways to complement specific language arts standards.
-Whatever the age group, I allow plenty of time for questions and discussion.
-Visits can include sale of books and evening programs for grown-ups about the roller coaster life of a children’s book author or my experience seeing my middle grade novel become a musical (see NEW THIS YEAR below).
+I create each presentation according to the needs and wishes of the individual school.
+Planning takes into account the size and age group of the audience, requests to support ongoing curriculum, and ways to complement specific language arts concepts and skills.
+Whatever the age group, I allow plenty of time for questions.
+If questions come up in follow-up classroom discussions, I am happy to answer them by email or the form on the Contact page.

-—second grade teacher”Thanks for coming to enlighten and inspire our students.” —first grade teacher
+“Thanks for coming to enlighten and inspire our students.” —first grade teacher

 Grades 3-5 (Five Program Options)

-» » HOW AUTHORS WRITE: Same as program for K-2, but with more detail, e.g., dealing with rejection, role of an agent, how a book becomes an app.
+Same as program for K-2, but with more complexity, e.g., dealing with rejection, role of an agent.
 Can be combined with programs below.

-» » REVISING=GOOD WRITING: Combines “Making Characters Come Alive in Fiction and Narratives” and “Using Senses to Make Writing Come Alive” with emphasis on the importance of revision.
+Combines “Making Characters Come Alive in Fiction and Narratives” and “Using Senses to Make Writing Come Alive,” with emphasis on the importance and how-to of revision.
 Especially helpful for preparing students to write narrative essays.
-Includes the why and how-to of revising, how to make a sentence shine, coming up with evocative adjectives, adverbs, comparisons, verbs—all to show/not tell.
-Single or multiple sessions (with assignments between sessions) available.
+Includes a slide show with examples from my own work and how I changed sentences to make them better.
+Students practice how to make a dull sentence shine and come up with evocative adjectives, adverbs, similes and metaphors, and verbs—all to let the reader picture scenes, understand real or fictional characters, and enjoy what they’re reading.
+Single or multiple sessions with assignments between sessions available.